penborter/stretch/README.md

 Two colour variables can be used to set all the colours for the theme:

-- `$fg` (foreground)
+- `$light`
-- `$bg` (background)
+- `$dark`

 Variations of these two colours are then derived and used throughout the site.
-It is recommended that you choose a pair of colours with a high contrast; at the very least you'll want to be able to read the `$fg`-coloured text on a `$bg`-coloured background.
+It is recommended that you choose a pair of colours with a high contrast; at the very least you'll want to be able to read the `$light`-coloured text on a `$dark`-coloured background, and vice-versa.

+[Here](https://randoma11y.com/) is a suggested resource for two-colour

 ### List.html